 There is no elderly/disabled deduction for families in the Treatment group.

-N. Medical Expense Deduction
+M.L.
+Health and Medical Care Expense Deduction

-Unreimbursed medical expenses may be deducted to the extent that, in combination with any disability assistance expenses, they exceed three percent of annual income.
+Unreimbursed health and medical care expenses may be deducted to the extent that, in combination with any disability assistance expenses, they exceed the HUD-established percent of annual income threshold.